Places To Spend A Summer Weekend

 Portmeirion Village is a unique tourist village on North Wales coast, at the western edge of Snowdonia National Park.
 You’ll be spoilt for choice with the array of things to see and do – from the colourful buildings housing shops, restaurants and cafes and 70 acres of sub-tropical gardens, not forgetting the Dwyryd Estuary’s white sandy beaches.

-If you want to enjoy the magic of Portmeirion for longer visit, there are several hotels and self-catering cottages available to stay in.
-To explore everything that the village offers, go here.
+If you want to enjoy the magic of Portmeirion for a longer visit, there are several hotels and self-catering cottages available to stay in.

 High Force, Durham